cgwhouse/bootstrap/README.md

 ## Gentoo

-1. Follow the Handbook, but do not reboot when it says to
+1. Follow the Handbook, but do not reboot when it says to, complete all remaining steps
-2. Continue through post-reboot portion of handbook and complete remaining steps
-3. Make note of anything that shouldn't be done ahead of time (removing stage3 tarball, disabling root user, etc.) so we can do it later
+2. Make note of anything that shouldn't be done ahead of time (removing stage3 tarball, disabling root user, etc.) so we can do it later
-4. Install and configure eix
-5. Install and configure NetworkManager
+3. Install and configure the following using Gentoo Wiki:
-6. Install git + vim + neovim, eselect editor, depclean
+   - eix
+   - audio
+   - desktop environment (TODO: add USE flags to remember to this before removing from script)
+   - web browser
-7. Clone this repo
+4. Clone this repo
-8. Run gentoo.sh, proceed until desktop environment and web browser are installed
+5. Run gentoo.sh, proceed until desktop environment and web browser are installed
-9. Reboot, continue remaining setup via gentoo.sh
+6. Reboot, continue remaining setup via gentoo.sh

 ## Arch